Be counted in 2020. Here you will find social media posts, LGBTQ+ specific graphics, suggestions on how to engage your community, and more.

-How Do I Respond To The U.S 2020 Census?
+How Do I Respond To The 2020 Census?

-You will be able to complete the 2020 Census online, or by phone or mail.
+You will be able to complete the 2020 Census online, by phone, or mail.
 Data that the public has already provided will be used to reduce follow-up in-person visits.

 Who Sees My Information?